The Definitive Guide to NoSQL Databases

 This illustrates the structure of a graph base database that uses edges and nodes to represent and store data.
 These nodes are organized by some relationships with one another, which is represented by edges between the nodes.
 Both the nodes and the relationships have some defined properties.

-Graph databases are most typically used in social networking applications.
-Graph databases allow developers to focus more on relations between objects rather than on the objects themselves.
+Graph databases were originally used most often in social networking applications, but they are now also common in recommendation engines, fraud detection systems, knowledge graphs, and other applications that rely on complex relationships between data.
+Graph databases allow developers to focus more on relationships between objects rather than on the objects themselves.
 In this context, they indeed allow for a scalable and easy-to-use environment.

 NoSQL Database Management Systems